Sanju-369/mcp-it-/README.md

 # MCP-IT 🚀

-**Get Your Business Found by AI Shoppers — ChatGPT, Google AI, Gemini**
+**Get Your Business Found by AI Shoppers — ChatGPT, Gemini , Claude , Perplexity , Other PRivate Agent**

 MCP-IT implements UCP, ACP and MCP for independent businesses so they appear in AI agent shopping searches.
 48 hours setup.
 No technical knowledge needed.